Hub Models → Collective Impact

 Provide Technical Assistance to Partners

-• Objectively identify priority populations within the state using a data-backed approach:
+- Objectively identify populations at greatest risk for type 2 diabetes within the state using a data-backed approach:

 HEAL in Utah DHHS identified specific areas where they lacked expertise and then cross-referenced those areas with local health departments that could fill those gaps.
 Instead of trying to do that work themselves, they have shifted power and supported local health departments that are subject matter experts in their regions to carry out better work that will impact their communities.
 The ability to shift power to the entity most skilled in completing a specific task frees up capacity for the state health department to focus their energy toward providing technical assistance and support to those partners.